flow-project/flow/docs/source/flow_setup.rst

     python setup.py develop  # (install flow, rllab, and dependencies) cp flow/core/config.template.py flow/core/config.py  # TODO eliminate or move to setup_osx.sh or add to commonly asked questions

+Finally, add <SUMO_DIR>/tools to your PYTHON_PATH to give Python access to TraCI and sumolib.

 Test the installation
 =====================